As an Amazon Associate I earn from qualifying purchases

 Fast forward from early fall 2009 to early spring 2013.
 David and I were newlyweds.
 We had just got married in Las Vegas, NV.
 Enough time had passed for us to forget about that restless night camping before and decided to meet some of his family again in West Virginia for another camping trip.
 This time we camped at a different state park, called: Bluestone State Park.

 It was a pretty place and we enjoyed the company, good food on an open fire.
 Once again it was just David and brother and I camping in tents.
 I have to say, laying in a tent listening to noises outside… you’ve never experienced camping until you do “extreme” camping with David Spivey and his brother!!

 That night was cold and I kid you not, that cold wind coming off the water flapped the tent against the back of our heads almost the whole night.
-We were wrapped up in a huge sleeping bag.
+We wrapped up in a huge sleeping bag.
 I buried myself under blankets to stay warm, but that tent flapping was awful.

 FLAP, FLAP, FLAP, FLAP, FLAP, FLAP, FLAP… FLAP, FLAP, FLAP… FLAP.

 How the hell were we gonna sleep?

 The wind managed to die down a little, just in time for our air mattress to pop a hole, deflate and gently lay us on the hard ground.
 We had enough!
 We got our blankets and went and got inside the truck to try to get another hour of sleep or two before having to pack up and drive back to Virginia.